-Dr. Florian Krampe is Researcher at the Stockholm International Peace Research Institute (SIPRI) where he works in the Peace and Development cluster on climate change and risk.
-His forthcoming book "Understanding Environmental Peacebuilding" will be published by Cambridge University Press in 2018.
-Krampe is Affiliated Researcher at the Research School for International Water Cooperation at the Department of Peace and Conflict Research at Uppsala University.
+Dr. Florian Krampe is Senior Researcher at the Stockholm International Peace Research Institute (SIPRI) where he works on climate security and sustaining peace.
+Currently, he focuses on climate security with a specific interest in the ecological foundations for a socially, economically, and politically resilient peace.
+Krampe is an Affiliated Researcher at the Research School for International Water Cooperation at the Department of Peace and Conflict Research at Uppsala University.

 Keywords: peacebuilding climate change environmental peacebuilding state legitimacy water security critical security governance political science international relations conflict research conflict resolution nepal kosovo south asia water resources natural resources